Try These 15 High Intensity Workouts For Maximum Calorie Burn

 HIIT can burn up to 370 calories per 30 minutes, depending on the type of activity you're doing.

-High-intensity workouts are your best bet for burning calories in a short session.
 Balance them with exercises like the squat and deadlift that provide a composite full-body activity and benefits over time.
 And watch out for any common workout mistakes that might hurt your fitness goals.

 Disclaimer: Consult your doctor if you're looking to change your exercise levels significantly or adopt any of these exercises without experience.